-The Campus - Swainsboro
+The Main Campus - Swainsboro

-East Georgia State College is comprised of 235 beautiful acres, many undisturbed, on land that was gifted in large part by Luck Flanders Gambrell.
+East Georgia State College's main campus is comprised of 235 beautiful acres, many undisturbed, on land that was gifted in large part by Luck Flanders Gambrell.
 The campus contains a mixture of buildings that are original since its opening in 1973 and new, state of the art modern ones.
 The campus also contains two small lakes and outdoor venues to promote student engagement and enrichment, as well as physical exercise.